Tryxns/KeywordDensityApp-daytona/README.md

 # Sample <PHP/Laravel>

 Keyword density is a key factor in the Google search engine algorithm.
 It is widely thought that a good keyword density for optimising web pages for Google rankings is around 3.5%.
-If the percentage is higher, for example 20%, then this could be seen as 'keyword stuffing' and therefore could badly affect your Google search rankings
+If the percentage is higher, for example 20%, then this could be seen as 'keyword stuffing' and therefore could badly affect your Google search rankings.

+This project is stands as a full code version of tutorial https://www.freecodecamp.org/news/how-to-build-a-keyword-density-tool-with-laravel + several improvements

 ---